 Describing nonholonomic and vakonomic Lagrangian dynamics in the spirit of Tulczyjew's variational principles is elementary.
-Given a constraints submanifold $C\subset \T Q$ we define admissible trajectories for both situations as these paths $\gamma(t)\in C$ which are the tangent lifts of the true base paths.
+Given a constraints submanifold $C\subset \T Q$ we define admissible trajectories for both situations as these paths $\gamma(t)\in C$ that are the tangent lifts of the true base paths.
 The reactions are again common for both situations and given by the changes of the action functional (defined by means of the Lagrangian).
-The only difference appears at the level of admissible variations: in the nonholonomic case they are described by Chetaev's principle (\newnew{for linear constraints} they are performed in the directions of $C$), whereas in the vakonomic case we consider these variations that respect the constraints.
-In this way we are able to present both dynamics within the common framework of Tulczyjew's variational principles.
-This observation should be attributed Gracia, Martin and Munos \cite{Gracia_Martin_Munos_2003}.
-Similar remarks have been made before (see e.g., \cite{Cardin_Favretti_1996}), yet the authors of \cite{Gracia_Martin_Munos_2003} were, in our opinion, the first to fully understand the common nature of nonholonomic and vakonomic dynamics.
+The only difference appears at the level of admissible variations: in the nonholonomic case they are described by Chetaev's principle (for linear constraints they are performed in the directions of $C$), whereas in the vakonomic case we consider these variations that respect the constraints.
+In this way we are able to present both the nonholonomic and the vakonomic dynamics within the common framework of Tulczyjew's variational principles.
+This observation should be attributed to Gracia, Martin and Munos \cite{Gracia_Martin_Munos_2003}.
+Similar remarks have been made before (see e.g., \cite{Cardin_Favretti_1996}), yet the authors of \cite{Gracia_Martin_Munos_2003} were, in our opinion, the first to use systematically that common nature of nonholonomic and vakonomic dynamics.
 In this context one should also mention later works \cite{GG_2008,Guo_Liu_Inn_2007,Leon_2012}.

-The main thought of this paper comes directly form \cite{Tul_2004} and \cite{Gracia_Martin_Munos_2003}.
-Namely, we compare nonholonomic and vakonomic dynamics at the level of the corresponding variational principles (in fact it is enough to concentrate on admissible variations) not equations of motion, as is usually done.
+The main idea of this paper comes directly from \cite{Tul_2004} and \cite{Gracia_Martin_Munos_2003}.
+Namely, \textbf{we compare nonholonomic and vakonomic dynamics at the level of the corresponding variational principles} (in fact, it is enough to concentrate on admissible variations) not equations of motion, as is usually done.
 In this way we get to the point where the actual differences between these two dynamics come from.
 Differences in the equations of motions are just an emanation of these basic differences.
 And, after all, questions \eqref{main_question}-\eqref{main_question_2} are not about the equality of equations, but the equality of trajectories.
-From the technical side we must admit a strong inspiration form \cite{Crampin_Mestdag_2010}.
-The idea of adapting the frames to the constrained distribution allowed us to treat Chaplygin systems easily.
+From the technical side we must admit a strong inspiration from \cite{Crampin_Mestdag_2010}.
+The idea of adapting the frames to the constraints distribution allowed us to treat Chaplygin systems easily.